d12frosted/elpa-mirror/nongnu/mastodon-readme.txt

   • Gotosocial ([gotosocial.org])

-  It does not support the non-Mastodon API servers Misskey ([misskey.io]) and Firefish ([joinfirefish.org], formerly Calkey), but it should fully support displaying and interacting with posts and users on those platforms.
+  It does not support the non-Mastodon API servers Misskey ([misskey.io]), Firefish ([joinfirefish.org], formerly Calkey) and Friendica, but it should fully support displaying and interacting with posts and users on those platforms.

   If you attempt to use `mastodon.el' with a server and run into problems, feel free to open an issue.